weirdsmiley/wssite-content/authors/manas.md

 mastodon: https://types.pl/@weirdsmiley
 ---

-With comprehensive experience in systems, I combine my passion for compiler development with active contributions to the LLVM project and a keen interest in MLIR.
-I have strong foundations in working with C++ and Rust, and I have also dabbled with C, Python and Haskell on the side.
+With experience in systems, I combine my passion for compiler development with contributions to the LLVM project and a keen interest in MLIR.
+I have strong foundations in working with C++ and Rust, and I also dabble with C, Python, Haskell and Erlang on the side.

 I have worked on various stages of a compilation pipeline, such as working with high-level abstract syntax trees in Clang Static Analyzer and other tools, while